raonyguimaraes/pynnotator/docs/getting_started.rst

 # Pynnotator

-This is a Python Annotation Framework developed with the goal of annotating VCF files (Exomes or Genomes) from patients with Mendelian Disorders.
+Pynnotator is a Python annotation framework developed for annotating VCF files (Exomes or Genomes) from patients with Human Mendelian Disorders.

-This tool was built using state-of-the-art tools and databases for human genome annotation.
+This tool was built using state-of-the-art tools and databases for Human genome annotation.

-Currently, it can only annotate VCFs generated from build GRCh37.

 Tools
 =====

 - htslib (1.5)
 - vcftools (0.1.15)
-- snpeff (SnpEff 4.3p)
+- snpeff (SnpEff 4.3r)
-- vep (version 88)
+- vep (version 90)
+- gemini (0.20.1)

 Databases
 =========